frankclong/Messenger-Analyzer/README.md

 ### update()
 Connects to local MongoDB and adds data to the existing collections.
 This is almost identical to load().
 Kept separate for now in case of future changes.

+### cleanup()
+Connects to local MongoDB and looks through the messages collection for documents that have the same "timestamp", "sender_name", and "content".
+Keeps the first document and removes subsequent ones.

 ### getLastMessage()
 Returns the date of the last message in the database.
 This allows you to know which date to start at when downloading data again to update the database.
 Note that since Facebook does not allow you to specify the hour, it is recommended to start on the next day.
 Unfortunately, you will miss any messages sent the previous day after the last download.
-This could be avoided by checking each message to see if it is already in the database, but that significantly slows down the import.
+Due to addition of the `cleanup()` function, you can now start retrieving on the day returned by this function, but cleanup time may be long.

+### getName()
+Determines the name of the owner of the inbox by assuming that name is the one with the highest total messages sent count.

-### analyze()
+### main()
-Launches the tkinter GUI to allow the user to select various visualizations.
-Currently does not fully support the MongoDB structures.
-WIP
+Launches the tkinter GUI to allow the user to select various visualizations built using Matplotlib, Pandas, and Seaborn with data queried from MongoDB.

 ## Available Visualizations
 Note that date filters will be added soon.
-Sample images of the visualizations to come as well!
 ### Top 10 (n) Most Messaged
 Identifies who you have exchanged the most messages with ever!
 WARNING: Results may surprise you
 <br>